itstrieu/itstrieu.github.io/_posts/2024-10-02-chatgpt-career-mentor.md

 **Now, I’ve found a career that truly resonates with me.
 I love the ever-growing field of artificial intelligence and the problem-solving it demands.
 It’s everything I had hoped for—working on something meaningful and, finally, not being miserable.**

-In the early weeks of beginning to pursue machine learning engineering in earnest, I studied key skills such as Python, testing, and deep learning frameworks like PyTorch.
+In the early weeks of beginning to pursue machine learning engineering in earnest, I studied key skills in software engineering and concepts in deep learning.
 I balanced my full-time job with night-after-night studying.
 My love for machine learning did not waver, but I started feeling constantly stressed and like I was always "behind."

 I eventually realized I was heading straight for burnout.
 The solution?
 A plan to create boundaries between work, study, and rest, and to define what "enough" really means.
 Naturally, I turned to ChatGPT for help.
 Using a series of prompts, I crafted a customized roadmap to transition from where I am to becoming a machine learning engineer.